gritzkoo/nodejs-health-checker-lw/README.md

 ## Readiness method

-Will return an `JSON` as below:
+Will return a `JSON` as below:
->The `stauts` prop will return true once all your integrations works.
-If one of then fails, this `status` prop will reflect that something goes wrong with something, and you need to check the `status` inside `integrations` prop
+>The `status` prop will return true once all your integrations works.
+If one of then fails, this `status` prop will reflect that something went wrong and you need to check the `status` inside `integrations` prop

 ```json
 {